 Model failures and MRM regulations

-A typical example of a bank at loss on account of the failure of a risk model is JPMorgan’s loss of over $6 billion in 2012 owing to an error in a credit model resulting from lack of governance; this incident is the so-called London Whale Trading Incident.
+A typical example of a bank at loss on account of the failure of a risk model is JPMorgan’s loss of over $6 billion in 2012 owing to an error in a credit model resulting from a lack of governance; this incident is the so-called London Whale Trading Incident.
 A similar case can be seen in the 2008 Great Financial Crisis.
 Banks were losing a lot of money because of their use of wildly simple copula models in estimating the risk on mortgage portfolios.

 Supervisory and regulatory inspection of models is intensifying as a consequence of risk model failures.
 More meticulous and extensive sets of requirements have begun to surface.
 While most financial institutions tend to execute their Model Risk Management (MRM) techniques based on the US Federal Reserve/OCC’s SR11-7 guidelines requirements, other noteworthy recent initiatives are the papers from the Bank of England (BOE), the European Central Bank’s Target Review of Internal Models (TRIM), and Prudential Regulation Authority (PRA).
 These are highly imperative for banks and other financial institutions to ensure effective model risk management.